Oil Painting for Beginners: A Step-by-Step Tutorial

 Learn how to use oil paints while painting a brilliant Baltimore Oriole with Dogwood flowers.

 Oil paintings have been a preferred painting medium for centuries.
 They last for years.
-Your grandchildren will enjoy your paintings years later.
+Your grandchildren will enjoy your oil paintings years later.

 Learn oil painting for beginners.Paint an Oriole 'n' Dogwood